Mycenean Art (c.1650-1200 BCE)

 Of course, as in Egyptian art, most Mycenean painting, sculpture and precious metalwork were commissioned to glorify the rulers of the day - both in death as well as life.
 To begin with, aristocratic Myceneans were interred in deep shaft graves, but after 1500 BCE, they were buried in tholos tombs - large conical chambers cut into the side of a hill - along with a hoard of gold work, jewellery and ornamental weapons.
 (For another slightly later tomb culture, see: Etruscan art 700-90 BCE.)

 Also, in their relief sculpture, Mycenean artists typically emphasized military and other mythological exploits, in a more formal 'geometric' style than that of the Minoans.
-Other types of art included ceramics, carved gemstones, jewellery, glass ornaments, as well as fresco painting in palaces and tombs.
+Other types of art included ancient pottery, carved gemstones, jewellery, glass ornaments, as well as fresco painting in palaces and tombs.

 The Lion Gate at Mycenae, famous then as now, is almost the sole surviving example of monumental Aegean sculpture, in or out of buildings.
 A triangular stone over a lintel is carved with two confronted lions flanking an engaged pillar, the whole forming a sort of heraldic shield celebrating the pillar-emblem (which had religious significance in Crete as well).